ilias-lp/canary-weather-etl/README.md

 ```

 In a similar way, Lambda function code for Visual Crossing API is collecting required data.
-But this time an account based API key for billing is necessary.
+This time the account based API key for billing is necessary.
 In order to avoid exposing of such sensitive credentials in the code, AWS Secrets Manager service is being used where API key is securely stored under a specified public name and being accessed through the get_secret function.

 ```python